 In well water, odors are commonly the result of iron and/or sulfur bacteria, or compounds of iron, manganese, and sulfates.
 For example, hydrogen sulfide gas (“rotten egg odor”) frequently occurs in well water as a result of decaying organic matter and the activity of sulfates and various species of sulfur or iron bacteria.
-These bacteria … Continue reading Odor in Water
+These bacteria … Continue reading Odor in Well Water

 Enclosed are pictures of my water system.
 I would have to say that purchasing from you (Clean Water Systems) has been a great online experience.
 I recently purchased a home in NC which has a well.
 I knew nothing about water systems, so I called several of the local water companies to give me estimates … Continue reading Saved Thousands and Received Great Help

 I am impressed with your cheerful staff.
 I certainly could not have installed this system without their help.
 I am especially thankful for Gerry Bulfin who has patiently answered my questions even when I did not know what to ask.
 Rod L. Benton City, WA